litestar-org/litestar/docs/tutorials/dto-tutorial/01-simple-dto-exclude.rst

 Our first DTO
 -------------
-In this section we will create our first DTO by extending our script to include a DTO that will ensure we don't expose the user's email in the response.
+In this section we will create our first DTO by extending our script to include a DTO that will ensure we do not expose the user's email in the response.

 .. literalinclude:: /examples/data_transfer_objects/factory/tutorial/simple_dto_exclude.py